-Submission Deadline: September 18, 2013
+Submission Deadline: September 26, 2018

-- Housing Education Course or Activity Award judging criteria will be evaluated on the basis of the positive impact of the course or activity on students, the university, or the community.
+Judging Criteria for the Housing Design Education Award will be evaluated on the basis of the positive impact on students, the university, or the community.
 This impact may be found in areas such as the creation of a stimulating environment for learning about housing issues or for stimulating positive outcomes related to housing issues between and among university and community members.

-- Submission Information, completed online during submission;
+- Submission Information, completed online during submission (www.acsa-arch.org);

 - Abstract: (not to exceed 300 words);

 Selection & Presentation